mangalam-research/btw/tech_notes.rst

 Behind the scenes, this will launch behave.
 See `<Makefile>`_ to see how behave is run.

+Note that the Selenium-based tests currently need a special test runner to run properly.
+They need to be run through `<selenium_test/btw-behave.py>`_

 How to Modify Fixtures
 ----------------------